hijoput4/SharingWare/readme.md

 ### 3- Where do I download clean games?

     Use: https://cs.rin.ru/     -clean steam files, must apply steam emu; latest downloads/versions and obscure steam games available
     Use: https://www.game-repack.site
     Use: http://dodi-repacks.site/
-    Use: https://gog-games.to/   -or-  ONION (tor browser) http://goggamespyi7b6ybpnpnlwhb4md6owgbijfsuj6z5hesqt3yfyz42rad.onion/     -Very nice GOG games catalog
+    Use: https://gog-games.to/   -or-  ONION (tor browser) http://goggamespyi7b6ybpnpnlwhb4md6owgbijfsuj6z5hesqt3yfyz42rad.onion/     -GOG games catalog.
+Quality drop, recently filled with hentai 'games' and no filter options 😕
     Use: https://steamrip.com/     -Steam games pre-cracked and pre-installed.
 Its basically doing a "repack" of games from cs.rin.ru by applying the steam emu to them.
-    Use: https://fitgirl-repacks.site/     -mostly indie osbcure and dumb games.
+    Use: https://fitgirl-repacks.site/     -mostly indie osbcure, girly and dumb games.
 You 'may' find some AAA titles.
 Better use cs.rin.ru and goldberg emu.

 [READ MORE ABOUT FITGIRL'S REPACKS](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/fitgirl)

 ### 4- I need advanced help on running a particular game / need to unlock/download-unlock DLCs on legit games for free.

-    Use: https://cs.rin.ru/  -⚠🧂 be careful, abusive moderators.
+    Use: https://cs.rin.ru/  -⚠🧂 be careful, abusive teenager moderators.

 [READ MORE](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/csrinru)

 ### 5- I need console game ROMS

-    Use: for many consoles: https://r-roms.github.io/   (⚠ check the list on the right because the index doesn't mention NES,SNES and other consoles but ROMS are there)
+    Use: https://r-roms.github.io/   (⚠ check the list on the right because the index doesn't mention NES,SNES and other consoles but ROMS are there)
     Use: for Wii-U: https://github.com/Xpl0itU/WiiUDownloader
     Use: for Switch: https://nsw2u.org/ or https://nxbrew.com/
     Use: for PS3, PSV, PSP, PSX, PSM: https://nopaystation.com/browse